 How 1080 is regulated1080 is a highly regulated predator control toxin.
 Several New Zealand government agencies have roles in making sure it is used safely and effectively.

-How to keep livestock and pets safeYou can limit risks to non-target species including dogs, livestock, deer, pigs, fish and invertebrates.
+How to keep dogs, pets, and livestock safeYou can limit risks to non-target species including dogs, livestock, deer, pigs, fish and invertebrates.

 Official Information Act responses on 1080